 Take a Tour

 Austin offers many different tours to help explore the city.
 See the city from an open-top Sprinter van with a 90-minute panoramic tour by AO Tours.
 Go for a high-flying adventure over Lake Travis with the Lake Travis Zipline Adventures.
-Take the kids out on the water with the exciting, educational Austin Duck Adventures, an amphibious tour of downtown Austin and Lake Austin aboard one of the unsinkable Hydra Terra vehicles (expected to re-open in March).
+Take the kids out on the water with the exciting, educational Austin Duck Adventures, an amphibious tour of downtown Austin and Lake Austin aboard one of the unsinkable Hydra Terra vehicles.
 Many more tours and activities can be booked online.